gatling/gatling/src/docs/content/reference/stats/reports/cloud/index.md

 {{< img src="successful-generation-public-link.png" alt="Successful public link generation" >}}

-You can copy the shareable link to share your report to non-Gatling Enterprise users, or click on the "Go" Button to access it yourself.
-You can click on the "OK" button to close this modal.
+You can copy the shareable link to share your report to non-Gatling Enterprise users, or click on the **Shareable link** itself to access it.
+Click on the **OK** button to close this modal.

-## Print to PDF
+### Print to PDF

+The "Print to PDF" option lets you create your own custom report.
+This custom report is visible online or in a PDF file that you can easily save and share.

+All metrics and charts displayed in the [Report tab]({{< ref "#report" >}}) are available for your custom report.
+You can also create reusable templates for your future needs.

-When clicking on the blue "Print to PDF" button in the navigator menu, you will have access to a page where you can configure and then print a PDF report of a specific simulation run.
+Click the "Print to PDF" button in the **Actions** dropdown to access the configure and print PDF page.

-{{< img src="run-bar.png" alt="Print to PDF button" >}}
+{{< img src="report-print-button.png" alt="Print to PDF button" >}}

 This report is initialized with: